uwblueprint/sistema/README.md

 ```

 ### Docker Commands
-*Make sure that the NON POOLING URL is changed to db not localhost before running"

 If you’re new to Docker, you can learn more about `docker-compose` commands at
 this [docker compose overview](https://docs.docker.com/compose/reference/).